 COPE Community Services, Inc. (COPE) is a private, nonprofit healthcare organization.
 COPE creates pathways to better health by offering innovative solutions for behavioral and physical healthcare, wellness, and recovery to individuals and families.
 COPE offers comprehensive programs, specialty services, resources, and support to address general mental health and substance abuse issues, serious mental illness, physical healthcare, and wellness concerns.
 COPE utilizes an integrated healthcare approach that takes into consideration the body, mind, and spirit connection.
-COPE receives funding from SAMHSA, HUD, Cenpatico Integrated Care (includes AHCCCS and ADHS/DBHS funding) and various commercial insurance plans.
+COPE receives funding from the City of Tucson Housing Department, the United States Department of Housing and Urban Development (HUD), and from AHCCCS through the following Managed Care Organizations: Arizona Complete Health, United Healthcare, and Banner University Health Plan.
 Click here to learn more about obtaining services.

 COPE provides best practice-based, integrated physical and mental healthcare to improve the health and well-being of each person and community we serve.